RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 are now included in the analysis.
 However, in *sphere_edge_projection_images.tif* you observe that the second bead seems to have a negative effect on the background correction.
-To resolve this issue, we set a binary threshold in the original image above which no data is used for background correction.
+To resolve this issue, we set a binary threshold in the original ROI above which no data is used for background correction.
 Since it is difficult to set such a threshold manually, we use one of the threshold filters implemented in scikit-image that works well for this example: `threshold_triangle